 IRS Publications vary in importance.
 Those published in the Internal Revenue Bulletin, most importantly Treasury Regulations, Revenue Rulings, and Revenue Procedures, can be cited as authority.
 The Internal Revenue Bulletin also includes IRS notices, IRS news releases, and acquiescence or non- acquiescence in court decisions.
 It can be accessed on the IRS website and on LexisNexis Academic.

-The other I.R.S. publications listed here can be used as “substantial authority” to avoid a penalty under I.R.C. § 6662(b)(2).
+The other IRS. publications listed here can be used as “substantial authority” to avoid a penalty under I.R.C. § 6662(b)(2).
 See 26 C.F.R. § 1.6662-4(d)(3)(iii).
-See the Sources of Federal Tax Materials chart for information on where to find these primary sources.
+See the Table of Federal Tax Resources, in Section X of this guide, for information on where to find these primary sources.